Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/experience-platform-extension/README.md

 * the `Production Environment` configuration when the Launch library is published to production \(in the Published column in the Launch publishing flow\).
 * the`Staging Environment` configuration when the Launch library is published to staging \(in the Submitted column in the Launch publishing flow\).
-* the `Developement Environment` configuration when the Launch library is in development.
+* the `Development Environment` configuration when the Launch library is in development.

 ## Add the Edge Network extension to your app